deepaksharma1992/Power-BI-Used-Textile-Analysis/README.md

 There's a growing global market for sustainable and recycled textiles.

 🔮 Future Scope
-Integrate with live trade data APIs for real-time analysis

-Expand analysis to include Non-Tariff Barriers (NTBs) and Logistics performance
+- Expand analysis to include Non-Tariff Barriers (NTBs) and Logistics performance
+- Expand analysis for sub-heading to 8-10 HS code level

-Add profitability estimation by merging cost data with market price
+- Add profitability estimation by merging cost data with market price

-📁 Folder Structure
-bash
-Copy
-Edit
-├── images/                         # Screenshots & charts
-├── pbix/                           # Power BI files
-├── data/                           # Cleaned and transformed datasets ├── README.md                       # Project documentation
 🙌 Authors
 [Deepak Sharma] – Power BI & Analytics

-[Your Collaborator's Name, if any] – Trade Research

 📬 Contact
 For questions, reach out at [deepak.sharma.it.1992@gmail.com] or [LinkedIn profile link](https://www.linkedin.com/in/deepak-sharma-58786aa0/).